Academic Catalog

 Note: Asynchronous courses may or may not follow these terms.
 The University will determine the duration of each course, and students may opt for self-paced study when enrolling in this online format.

-Summer and Winter Terms
+Summer Term and Winter Session

 Old Dominion University offers a summer program that includes a three-week Maymester, along with one 12-week and two six-week sessions.
 More than 1,200 graduate and undergraduate courses are offered on campus, off campus and online during the summer months.